Once the Browns had left the field,

 Self-published writers struggle for traction.
 Self-published materials rarely have a physical retail presence.
 Retailers, including Amazon, use non-compete contracts to limit where productions are merchandised.

 Inventory management is based on what moves.
 Titles must have a stellar history of sales.
 Otherwise, they will not be shelved or warehoused by retailers.
 Rebellious readers are unlikely to find these unique gems.

 Shelf space is claustrophobic.
-Attention creates value in products that are plentiful and known.
+Value accrues to products that are plentiful and known.
 Sales are critical to businesses.
 Retailers make money selling products, not storing them.
 They buy to meet demand.

 The last thing retailers want is impenetrable jams.
 Slotting fees charged per item for bricks-and-mortar shelf space range from thousands to hundreds of thousands of dollars.
 The cost is comfortable for top sellers.

 Cost rises for better shelf positions.
 Stores charge promotion, advertising and stocking fees.
 The rapidly-shrinking number of stores puts a shorter supply of ideas on the market.
 Visibility matters to ghosts and writers.

 Friendly merchants may provide temporary free space.
 Their loyalty is with large publishers.
 If customers buy sufficient print quantities, independent titles may find permanent homes with traditional publishers.

 Online is a major marketplace.
 As retail moves online, products and services may find better opportunities outside bricks and mortar.
 Fast inventory flow allows online retailers to strike profitable bargains.

 Chains may fill special orders for customers with independent books.
 Titles rarely are added to major online catalog listings.
 Sales often are deterred by no-return policies, bulk-order incompatibilities and slow printing.

 Nothing is solid about ghosts or unprinted books.
 People expect instant gratitude.
 Customers are likely to cancel special orders, printed one book at a time.
 Filling individual requests can take weeks.

 POD orders rarely are filled in time for peak selling occasions.
 To keep sales in-house and prevent a holiday book jam of back orders, retailers encourage the purchase of best sellers printed and stocked in advance.